 My favorite dish before the cheesecake?
-The Miso Bowl and for those who like something special for breakfast, I recommend the Onsen eggs or sticky Bircher Musli.
+The Nori Bowl and for those who like something special for breakfast, I recommend the sticky Bircher Musli.

-Let’s just all admit that sometimes all one craves is a good pizza.
-With proper cheese.
-Blue cheese, burrata – whatever floats your boat.
+Let’s just admit that sometimes all you really need is a good pizza even in Bali.
+With proper cheese; blue cheese, burrata – whatever floats your boat.
 Mind you, cheese is not an easy to find staple in a lot of Asian countries and neither is a great pizza.
-This holds especially true for me because I am also a pizza snob.
+This holds especially true for me because I am quite the pizza snob.
 The other day I had to return my room service pizza in a very fancy hotel and when the waiter asked what was wrong with it all I could mutter was an exhausted “everything”.

 So no, pleasing me with pizza ain’t easy.
 Pizza is like sex.
-I rather have none than bad one.
+I rather have none than bad pizza/sex.

-Cue in La Baracca a lovely little Italian joint where you sit on fleamarket chairs and if you are a solo traveler overlook the rice paddies on a little bar counter.
+Cue in La Baracca, a lovely little Italian joint where you sit on fleamarket chairs and if as a solo traveler overlook the rice paddies on a little bar counter.
 The pizza albeit on the pricier side is rather awesome and comes with proper cheese!
-They also bring you a tiny chocolate mousse on the house with the bill that makes that part of the evening so much better.
+They also bring you a tiny chocolate mousse or a Limoncello on the house with the bill making this part of the evening so much better.

 Echo Beach BBQ